thuri/spring-domain-events/README.md

 * `BadEntity` - the id value is assigned by the calling code via it's constructor
 * `GeneratedIdEntity` - the id value is assigned by a sequence (could be another generator type)
 * `AssignedIdWorkaroundEntity` - the entity implements `Persistable` interface in order to tell Spring Data whether the object represents a new database entry or not
+* `AssignedIdWithVersionEntity` - the entity defines a `@Version` attribute which is used to evaluate whether the entity is new or not

-The test works for the later two because Spring Data knows whether the object is new or not and doesn't need to create a completely different object when the `save` method is called on the repositories.
+The test works for the later three entities because Spring Data knows whether the object is new or not and can call the EntityManagers `persist` method.
+If it thinks that the entity is not new it calls the EntityManagers `merge` method.

+When it calls the `merge` method than the entity manager (hibernate) will handle the object as `DETACHED` object because it already has an Id and has no `@Version` annotation.
+It will then detect that the object has no corresponding row in the database and will handle it as a `TRANSIENT` entity.
+When doing this it will copy the object and return the copy instead of the passed object (`org.hibernate.event.internal.DefaultMergeEventListener`)

-Because in case a new object is created the `PrePersist` handler is called on the object that is added to persistence context which is not the object that has been passed to the `save` method.
-But the domain events are only evaluated on the object that has been passed to the `save` method not the one that has been passed to `save`
+It will then call the `PrePersist` eventhandler on the copy and not on the object that has been passed to the `save` method.

-I'm not quite sure when the `save` method will return another object than the passed one and that the domain events will always be executed on the correct object in all other circumstances but at least the Id generation and implementing `Persistable` are a way in the wanted direction.
+But the `org.springframework.data.repository.core.support.EventPublishingRepositoryProxyPostProcessor.EventPublishingMethodInterceptor.invoke`
+method will fetch the domain events from the object passed to the save method.
+But that object has no registered domain events and therefor no event listeners are called by Spring.